Table of Contents

 - After the interview

-We usually recommend job seekers to look out for red flags when researching, applying or interviewing with an employer.
+We usually recommend job seekers look out for red flags when researching, applying, and interviewing with an employer.
 This helps them stay away from working in a toxic workplace.
-However, it is not only the employees that look out for red flags, employers do too.
+However, it is not only the employees that lookout for red flags, employers do too.
 In this article, we will have a look at some typical red flags that employers keep an eye on during the interview process.
 We will further discuss what you should do to avoid them.

 Before the interview